 White caster sugar is best for this recipe, anything darker than that could overpower the flavour of the oranges.

 Brownies are perfect recipes for using various gluten-free and heritage flours, since they don’t need much (only about 130 grams).
 Brownies are basically tray-bakes and don’t need to rise as much as sponge cakes, where the use of gluten-free flours could be a bit trickier.

 I’ve used successfully both plain and gluten-free flour and anything in between.

 Three medium eggs is all you need.

-I use my own homemade orange marmalade, but any good quality dark seville & bitter orange marmalade will do.
+I use my own homemade orange marmalade, but any good quality dark Seville or Bitter orange marmalade will be fine with this recipe.

 Variations on this recipe, allergies & dietary requirements